When and How to Disclose Your Salary Requirements

 When asked to include salary requirements, you can include a salary range rather than a specific amount.
 This kind of answer gives you some flexibility and prevents you from locking yourself into a low salary (or being screened out for having too high of a salary).

 This range should be based on the salary research you've done.
-For example, you can state in your cover letter, “My salary requirement is in the $35,000 - $45,000 range.”
+For example, you can state in your cover letter, “My salary requirement is in the $35,000 to $45,000 range.”
 When stating a salary range, make sure that the range is realistic:

 - Use salary surveys to determine the average salary for the position you are interviewing for, or for a similar position if you can't find information on the exact job title.